 *some* gyms

-So I saved this one for last because it’s one of the harder to come by BUT not impossible if you live in a decent sized town.
-You’ll need to look for a gym with large concrete or wooden floors.
 Places like the YMCA basketball court, crossfit gyms, bootcamp gyms, boxing gyms, MMA gyms & fitness studios where private personal training happens.
 Occasionally a yoga studio fits the task.
 Be prepared to pay a fee and potentially skate at very early or later hours so you don’t interfere with normal gym activities.

 The winter months can be seriously challenging for getting your roller skating fix (especially if you live in a small town).
 If nothing on our list is an option then use this time to cross train and keep your legs in shape.

-Focus on keeping your legs strong by running, doing lunges or getting on a stationary bike.
+If this isn’t an option for you then focus on keeping your legs strong by running, doing lunges or getting on a stationary bike.
 Hit those leg weight machines at the gym for a change (I mean nobody is ever on them soooo…no wait).
 If you’re so inclined you can also do tons of FREE Barre Workouts on Youtube (these are amazing for leg days).

 If you’re still really new to roller skating then put your roller skates on in the living room (on the carpet) and continue to work on balance.
 Roller skating is very much about muscle memory and you don’t want your legs to get out of shape when the nice weather rolls around again!